succinctlabs/sp1/book/writing-programs/setup.md

 ## Manual Project Setup

 You can also manually setup a project.
-First create a new Rust project using `cargo`:
+First, create a new Rust project using `cargo`:

 ```bash
 cargo new program